Lufthansa: Business Class

 Business Class is offered on all long-haul aircraft.
 Seats convert to 2 m lie-flat beds and include laptop power outlets and entertainment facilities.
 Lufthansa offers dedicated Business Class check-in counters at all airports, as well as dedicated Business Class lounges at most airports, or contract lounges at other airports, as well as the Lufthansa Welcome Lounge upon arrival in Frankfurt.
-As of 2014, Business Class on all widebody aircraft feature lie-flat seats.
-Lufthansa released plans for a new business class set to be released in 2023 on the Boeing 787-9 and Airbus A350, and will retrofit the rest of the fleet in the coming years.
+As of 2014, Business Class on all widebody aircraft features lie-flat seats.
+Lufthansa has released plans for a new business class set to be released in 2023 on the Boeing 787-9 and Airbus A350, and will retrofit the rest of the fleet in the coming years.